Future of Work

 US House Reports Modern Worker Security Act (H.R.
 1320) Limiting Use of Benefits in Employee Tests

-The US House has advanced the Modern Worker Security Act (H.R.
-1320), a bill prohibiting federal authorities from using the provision of benefits as a factor in determining employee status.
-This development supports the expansion of portable benefits for gig workers and contractors by reducing the legal risk of worker reclassification for businesses.
+The US House has advanced legislation prohibiting federal agencies from using the provision of benefits as a factor in determining worker classification.
+This reduces the legal risk of worker reclassification for businesses offering portable benefits, providing greater flexibility for gig economy and contractor-based workforce models.

 govinfo.govUnited StatesUnited States